-Following completion of the examination, the insurer must forward a copy of the examiner's signed report to the attending physician or authorized nurse practitioner within three days, excluding weekends and legal holidays, of the insurer's receipt of the report.
+Following completion of the examination, the insurer must forward a copy of the examiner's signed report to the attending physician or authorized nurse practitioner within three business days of the insurer's receipt of the report.

-(56) Requests to authorize suspension.
+(6) Requests to authorize suspension.